gurveershienh/cDNA-cancer-classifier/README.md

 # cDNA-classifier
 Oral cancer diagnosis tool that featurizes cDNA gene expression data from patient biopsies and classifies samples as cancerous or noncancerous using support vector machines.
-This application won the Best Genomcis project award at a University of Waterloo bioinformatics symposium.
+This application won the Best Genomics project award at a University of Waterloo bioinformatics symposium.

 Dependencies (conda 22.11.1 environment):
 Python 3.10.6,